Skip to content

 Types of Tea

-• White tea is an interesting one because aging it has become all the rage recently.
+• White tea is interesting because aging them has recently become popular in the last 20 years or so.
 That being said, not all white teas are good candidates for aging.
-Sun-dried teas will age much like a sheng puerh.
+Sun-dried white teas will age much like a sheng puerh.
 As time passes the tea will become darker and develop interesting medicinal flavors that many people enjoy.
-Leaves that have been dried using a heat source will not age.
+Leaves that have been dried using a more direct heat source will not age and are more likely to lose their flavor over time.

 • Green tea has the shortest shelf life because it is not oxidized.
 The leaves retain a larger portion of their enzymes, making them more susceptible to environmental damage.
 Most green teas are best consumed within six months to a year after harvesting.
 Matcha, in particular, can go off very quickly since the leaves are ground into a powder which exposes more surface area to the air.

-• Oolong is a pretty wide-ranging category.
-Greener oolongs will generally not last as long as their more oxidized or more heavily roasted counterparts.
-Some oolongs, such as those from the Wuyi mountains, actually require resting for up to a year due to the charcoal roasting that is part of their processing.
-Oolong that is intended for aging is often re-roasted periodically to remove moisture from the leaves.
+• Oolong is a wide-ranging category.
+Greener oolongs will generally not stay at their best as long as their more oxidized or heavily roasted counterparts.
+Some oolongs, such as those from the Wuyi mountains, require resting for up to a year due to the charcoal roasting that is part of their processing.
+Oolong intended for aging is usually re-roasted periodically to remove moisture from the leaves.

-• Black tea is generally very shelf stable because it is nearly fully oxidized.
-An exception to that would be first flush Darjeeling as the leaves are still on the greener side.
+• Black tea is generally shelf stable because it is nearly fully oxidized.
+The first flush of Darjeeling is an exception to that rule as the leaves are still on the greener side.
 Black tea that is no longer good will have a cloudy, translucent appearance immediately after brewing.
+Compressed black teas are readily available for purchase, but these will not age in the same way that puerh does.

 The Importance of Storage